core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

       "Contains information about the different data models implemented by the server.";

-    leaf module-set-id {
+    leaf hash {
-      type union {
-        type uint32;
-        type identityref {
-          base "lib:module-set";
-        }
       type binary {
         length "8..32";
       }
-      }
       mandatory true;
       description
-        "Identifier representing the current set of modules and submodules listed in the 'module' list.
-This identifier is server-specific when implemented as
+        "A server-generated hash of the contents of the library.
-        unit32 or shared between multiple servers when implemented as identityref or binary hash.
-The server MUST change the value of this leaf each time the content of the 'module' list instance change.
-		The hash function and size are not specified but shall be collision resistant.";
+        The server MUST change the value of this leaf each time the content of the library has changed.
+The hash function and size are not specified, but shall be collision resistant.";
     }

     list module {